Unity-Technologies/ml-agents/docs/Training-LSTM.md

-# Recurrent Neural Network in ML-Agents
+# Using Recurrent Neural Network in ML-Agents

 ## What are memories for?
 Has it ever happened to you that you enter a room to get something and